Skip to main content

 • The digital musical lives of young people and music educators

-Develop your skills, experience and contacts through placements at local and regional schools, or with music education organisations, and community music.
+Develop your skills, experience and contacts by engaging with local and regional schools, or with music education organisations, and community music.

 Utilise the University’s relationships with local organisations including: The Glasshouse, Samling Academy, regional music education hubs and local schools.